October 7, 2013

 What are the primary themes explored within this movie?

 Coppola grew up with money and is part of this dream world, so she’s turning the lens back on it.
-The obsession with celebrity is hardly a new theme, but it’s shown from the perspective of teens who take it to a different level.
+The obsession with celebrity is hardly new, but it’s shown from the perspective of teens who take it to a different level.
 They want to be the girls on The Hills like Audrina Patridge, and the robberies are the way they connect to their idols.
-It seems crazy yet makes a certain amount of sense if the crimes seem normal.
+It's crazy yet makes sense if the crimes seem normal.
 It’s so easy for them, and that makes everything feel okay.
 Coppola isn’t telling us anything new, but she’s spotlighting how far the mania has gone in the past decade.
 There’s so much wealth in these houses, and the stars don’t even realize they’ve lost anything for a long time.
 That’s a telling statement about just how far Hilton lives from the average people obsessed with her.

 Which moments stand out as highlights?

 The first hour reveals the escalation from joy rides to mansions.
 The craziest setting is Hilton’s home, which includes a nightclub room with a stripper pole.
 Those sequences were shot on location in her real house, and the amount of stuff is ridiculous.
 It’s also outlandish to note the lack of concern from everyone but Marc.
 When the jewelry and clothes start adding up, even he can’t separate from their lifestyle.
 Partying in clubs with celebrities and dressing like them is a drug as powerful as cocaine or heroin.
 One of the most interesting shots happens during the robbery at Patridge’s house.
 Coppola keeps the camera far away and gives us an obstructed view of Marc and Rachel’s activities.
 There’s a sense of loss in this static shot after the energetic antics in Hilton’s house.
 It’s clear that we’ve reached the downward spiral towards the end of their clever games.

 Which characters (if any) really connect us to this film?